 El Torcal in the south of Spain, a magical place

 I have been living half my life in the south of Spain.
 There are many special places to visit in Andalucia and one of them is El Torcal, an unusual and magical place.
-El Torcal was included as a landmark within the Antequera Dolmens site.
-This was incribed on the UNESCO World Heritage list July 15, 2016.
+They included El Torcal as a landmark within the Antequera Dolmens site.
+They inscribed this on the UNESCO World Heritage list on July 15, 2016.

 What is El Torcal?

 El Torcal is an original Karstic landscape and a nature reserve located in the Sierra del Torcal mountains.
 Thru out the ages, the elements like water and wind have shaped the limestone into bizarre forms.
 You will find it close to the city of Antequera in the south of Spain.

 This park opened for the first time in 1929 and boasts 17 square kilometers.
 In 1978 it became a National Park Reserve.
 The highest point is Camorro de las Siete Mesas and is 1346 meters in elevation.

 The limestone you see there is 150 million years old and in previous times was a seabed.
 During the Tertiary era, this seabed was uplifted and formed the now visible mountain range.
 Through erosion, the flat-lying limestone blocks became visible and form some unusual shapes and patterns.

 The names like Camel, the Screw, and the Sphinx will give you an idea of what to expect.
 People have also compared it to a moon landscape.
 The fact is, when you walk there you will feel transported to another world.

 Caves, fossils, and orchids